Entropy (information theory): Example

 Uniform probability yields maximum uncertainty and therefore maximum entropy.
 Entropy, then, can only decrease from the value associated with uniform probability.
 The extreme case is that of a double-headed coin that never comes up tails, or a double-tailed coin that never results in a head.
 Then there is no uncertainty.
 The entropy is zero: each toss of the coin delivers no new information as the outcome of each coin toss is always certain.

-Entropy can be normalized by dividing it by information length.
-This ratio is called metric entropy and is a measure of the randomness of the information.

 Characterization

 To understand the meaning of −Σ p_{i} log(p_{i}), first define an information function I in terms of an event i with probability p_{i}.
 The amount of information acquired due to the observation of event i follows from Shannon's solution of the fundamental properties of information: